Endpoints & Engines

 Orb Server

-- Testing a leg of your local network rather than to internet infrastructure to troubleshoot where a bottleneck is occurring, test your Wi-Fi in isolation, or test a multi-gigabit switch or router.
+• Testing a leg of your local network rather than to internet infrastructure to troubleshoot where a bottleneck is occurring, test your Wi-Fi in isolation, or test a multi-gigabit switch or router.

-- ISPs wishing to test servers within their network infrastructure in addition to internet infrastructure.
+• ISPs wishing to test servers within their network infrastructure in addition to internet infrastructure.

-- Organizations in highly-regulated or industrial environments that can only test to infrastructure they control.
+• Organizations in highly-regulated or industrial environments that can only test to infrastructure they control.

 For testing purposes, you can explicitly run orb server to run a standalone server-only mode.
-Or you can manually activate the server in a manual run of the sensor: ORB_MEASURE_SERVER_ENABLED=1 orb sensor.

 Testing to your Orb Server

-Visit the Orb Cloud Status or Orchestration sections to edit the configuration for an individual Orb, or in-bulk via Configurations, respectively.
+To configure an Orb to test against another Orb's built-in server, visit the Orb Cloud Status or Orchestration sections to edit the configuration for an individual Orb, or in-bulk via Configurations, respectively.
 If this is your first time configuring an Orb remotely, see the Remote Configuration documentation.

 Changes will be made under the "Advanced" tab in the "Edit Configuration" screen.